Frederic-LM/Sort-Me-Down/README.md

 ## 🌟 Overview

 SortMeDown automatically organizes your movies, TV shows, and anime into a clean, structured library.
-It fetches metadata from OMDb , AniList, TMDB or TVDB to correctly identify and rename your files, then moves them to your specified library directories with intelligent conflict resolution.
+It fetches rich metadata from multiple APIs including TMDB, TVDB, OMDb, and AniList to correctly identify your files.
+It can rename your media, move it to specified library directories, and even reorganize your existing collection with intelligent conflict resolution.

 ## ✨ Key Features